-JasperReports Server 5.1 introduces a mechanism to manage JDBC drivers through the user interface so that they are available immediately without needing to restart the server.
+As of JasperReports Server 5.1, you can manage JDBC drivers through the user interface so that they are available immediately without needing to restart the server.

 To add or update a JDBC driver:

 - 1. Log on as the system administrator (superuser on commercial editions, jasperadmin on community editions). - 2.
 Select Create > Data Source from the main menu. - 3.
 In the Type field, select JDBC Data Source.